Caritajoe18/Addressing-the-new-Lusophone-Technological-Wishlist-proposals/TASK2/README.md

    ```sh
    python3 intern.py
    ```

-Here’s the step-by-step approach in the requested format:

----

 # Steps Taken

 1. Used `re.compile()` to create a regex pattern that identifies HTTP and HTTPS URLs in the CSV file.